 The Applicant shall submit as-built documentation to VTSID prior to final acceptance of the project, verifying that the stormwater management facilities and storm drainage systems have been constructed in accordance with the approved Erosion and Sediment Control Plan and Stormwater Management Plan.
+Initial submission of the record report shall be done electronically, and the final submission must be in a three ring binder.
 In addition, once the as-built documentation has been submitted, VTSID will conduct a final inspection to confirm the accuracy of the as-built documentation.